 Blockchain and Transactional Currencies

 It’s a fast-moving world, and the picture will doubtless change.
-Individual currencies will rise and fall, until out of the churn come a handful of favorites.
-But bitcoin itself appears to be cementing its position in a unique space – not primarily as a means of transacting, but as a digital safe space for funds under threat from currency devaluation, inflation, bail-ins and other hazards of the current global economic malaise.
+Individual currencies will rise and fall until out of the churn come a handful of favorites.
+But bitcoin itself appears to be cementing its position in a unique space – not primarily as a means of transacting.
+Rather, it serves as a digital safe space for funds under threat from currency devaluation, inflation, bail-ins and other hazards.